alopatindev/qdevicemonitor/README.md

 #### on Windows
 1. If your device is not detectable with ddms/monitor
     1. Check Control Panel — System — Hardware — Device Manager: is your device detected correctly?
 If it's not—try reinstalling the driver specifying the path to `extras\google\usb-driver` (from Android SDK)
-    2. If it didn't work—try reinstalling the driving by choosing "Don't search.
+    2. If it didn't work—try reinstalling the driver by choosing "Don't search.
 I will choose the driver to install" and select "Android Composite ADB Interface"
 2. Make sure you've added a path to `platform-tools` directory (from Android SDK) to **Path** environment variable
 3. Try to restart the OS

 If you're still experiencing issues—try all troubleshooting steps from the beginning (probably you've configured everything right and reapplying one of the previous steps will work).

-If it didn't help—try to Google it, I'm pretty sure you're running into some common issue ;)
+If it didn't help—try to Google it, specifying the device you use.
+I'm pretty sure you're running into some known issue ;)

-### OS X: App can’t be opened because it is from an unidentified developer
+### Mac OS X: App can’t be opened because it is from an unidentified developer
 Try [this guide](http://osxdaily.com/2012/07/27/app-cant-be-opened-because-it-is-from-an-unidentified-developer/)

 License